chimaris/blog-api/README.md

 ## Stack

 For this project, I used the following:\

-1.Express\
+1. Express and Typescript\
-2.SQLITE\
+2. SQLITE for Database\
-3.PassportJs for google,facebook and twitter auth\
+3. PassportJs for google,facebook and twitter auth\
-4.JWT for Authentication and Authorization\
+4. JWT for Authentication and Authorization\
-5.Socket io for real time
+5. Socket io for real time

 ## Postman documentation URL